UniversalDependencies/docs/_el/feat/Aspect.md

 </tr>
 </table>

-Aspect is a feature that specifies duration of the action in time, whether the action has been completed etc.
+Aspect in Modern Greek  specifies the point of view the speaker adopts, that is, whether he views and event as  a whole or whether he adopts a view from within the event.

-In Modern Greek, aspect is considered a lexical feature of [verbs](el-pos/VERB).
+In Modern Greek, aspect is not considered a lexical feature of [verbs](el-pos/VERB) so Greek verbs do not provide different lemmas for their various aspectual types.
-While many imperfective verbs have morphologically related perfective counterparts, it is not a regular system and the two verbs are represented by different lemmas.

 ### <a name="Imp">`Imp`</a>: imperfect aspect

-The action took / takes / will take some time span and there is no information whether and when it was / will be completed.
+The event is viewed from within: it took / takes / will take some time span and there is no information whether and when it was / will be completed.

 #### Examples